thermalogic/SEES/README.md

 # Foundamentals and Practice of Software Engineering with Python

-*  If you have concerns about the course, please email to me.
+* For any suggestions, comments, bugs ..., you can use [the github issue](https://github.com/PySEE/home/issues) or email to me [cmh@seu.edu.cn](cmh@seu.edu.cn) .
 I value all suggestions.

-   * Email：cmh@seu.edu.cn

 ##  Goal

 This course is intended to train **students majored in thermal energy engineering** in good software practices and tools for producing code and documentation.